MetaMask/metamask-extension/test/e2e/webdriver/README.md

 >
 >
 > <details><summary><b>Basic Xpath</b></summary>
->XPath expression select nodes or list of nodes on the basis of attributes like ID , Name, Classname and we could provide it directly as mentioned in the syntax.<br>
+>XPath expressions select nodes or lists of nodes based on attributes such as `id`,`name`,`classname` and these can be directly specified as shown in the syntax.<br>
 >
 > ![Screenshot displays ‘Confirm’ button in the send transaction page](image/xpath.png)
 >